NCAR/xdev/campaigns/workflows.md

 times has the Notebook been "downloaded" and how many times has each "public API" element been accessed.

+Ideally, a published Notebook should be citable, such as via a DOI or similar.
+This imposes a requirement on the publication service being stable and persistant so that published Notebooks can remain accessible long into the future.

 #### Possible Projects

 - A Continuous Integration service to test Notebooks on HPC (and/or in